$0 Colorado Foster Care Quick-Start Checklist

 The bedroom rules generate more questions than any other part of the inspection.
 Here's what the regulation specifies:

-Floor space per child: If the bedroom is shared, each child must have at least 40 square feet of floor space (excluding closets and built-ins that reduce usable area).
+Floor space per child: If the bedroom is shared, each child must have at least 40 square feet of floor space.
 A child sleeping alone in a bedroom requires at least 80 square feet.

-Sleeping arrangements by age and sex: Children of opposite sexes cannot share a bedroom if either child is over four years of age.
+Sleeping arrangements by age and sex: Children of opposite sexes cannot share a bedroom if one of the children is over four years of age.
 This rule applies to foster children and any other children in the household.

 Adult sharing: Foster children are never permitted to share a bedroom with an adult — under any circumstances.